Here's the deal:

 4. Take Your Streaming Offline

-Offline music and video streaming are some of the greatest inventions since sliced bread, at least in terms of saving mobile data.
-You already know these activities eat up your allotment like there's no tomorrow - but did you know some services are available for download?
+Offline music and streaming video are some of the greatest inventions since sliced bread, at least in terms of saving mobile data.
+You already know these activities (I'm looking at you HD video) eat up your allotment like there's no tomorrow.
+But did you know some services are available for download?
 Pandora, Spotify, Amazon Music, and pay video services like YouTube Red allow you to download content for offline viewing or listening.
 Even Netflix hopped on the bandwagon in late 2016, finally offering its long-awaited offline viewing option.

 5. Keep Your Background Clean